10 Animal-Inspired Yoga Poses to Boost Your Energy

 Benefits of cobra pose:

-• Strengthens the lower back region
+• According to research, Strengthens the lower back region

 • Helps in relieving fatigue